TiagoLimaRocha/example--scala-ddd-api/README.md

 #### The infrastructure package

-The `infrastructure` package The infrastructure package is where the ugliness lives.
+The `infrastructure` package is where the ugliness lives.
 It has HTTP things, JDBC things, and the like.

 1. `endpoint` - contains the HTTP endpoints that we surface via http4s.
 You will also typically see JSON things in here via circe